Wheeling-Pittsburgh Steel: History

 Wheeling Steel Corporation was organized on June 21, 1920.
 It consisted largely of the assets of the Whitaker iron family and associated families in the Ohio valley and remained under their control for many years.

 In 1968, Wheeling Steel merged with Pittsburgh Steel to become the 9th-largest steelmaker in the United States at the time.

 The company was slow to modernize its high-cost facilities and accumulated excess debt following a series of modernization programs in the 1960s and 1970s.
 Combined with labor contract disagreements and a pension crisis in the 1980s, the company filed for bankruptcy protection in 1985.

 In 1986, the company closed the Monessen rail mill that employed 200 people.
-That same year, Wheeling-Pitt opened a galvanizing plant for automotive sheet steel as a joint-venture with Nippon Steel in Follansbee, WV.
+That same year, Wheeling-Pitt opened a galvanizing plant for automotive sheet steel as a joint-venture with Nisshin Steel (now Nippon Steel) in Follansbee, WV.

 The company reduced its employee count from 8,500 in 1985 to 6,500 in 1990.
 In 1994, Wheeling-Pittsburgh Steel reorganized into a holding-company structure, where the newly formed WHX Corporation would become the parent company of Wheeling Pittsburgh Steel.

 In 2001, the company filed for bankruptcy protection again after posting a major loss and increasing debt.
 In 2003, the company emerged from bankruptcy protection after a reorganization that would make it independent of the WHX Corporation.

 In an effort to revitalize their aging steelmaking facilities and preserve jobs, Wheeling-Pitt received a $12.5 million loan from Ohio in 2003 to assist in installing a modern electric arc furnace at Steubenville South, supplanting the blast furnace still in use there.
 The EAF made its first heat in November 2004, and the remaining blast furnace of Steubenville North was idled along with the rest of that facility in May 2005.

 Esmark acquired the company in November 2007 after a proxy battle.
 In May 2008, Esmark shut down the Allenport Works, laying off 240 people.

+In March 2008, Nisshin Steel acquired full ownership of the Wheeling-Nisshin Steel galvanizing facility, ending the joint venture.

 In August 2008, Severstal acquired Esmark's Wheeling-Pittsburgh holdings for $1.25 billion.